mahshidesmaeelian/Image-Processing/Assignment 28/README.md

 Sudoko detector using Opencv python library 1.This code detects any sudoku table:

 Terms of use :
-Type these scripts in cmd :
+Type this script in cmd :
 python Sudoku.py [--input enter your output image path here] [--filter-size enter your convolotion filtersize here]  [--output enter your output image path here]